Ethical Dilemma: Is It Okay To Kill Bees In Order To Test Insecticides?

 Elsewhere on this website, I refer many times to the testing of insecticides on bees.
 Bees are one of the species specified by regulatory bodies across the world upon which insecticides must be tested.

-However, I point out elsewhere on this website that regulatory tests are flawed, and in many areas, they fail to take account of impacts on wild species, which may be significantly more vulnerable to the negative impacts of insecticides than honey bees, upon which regulatory tests have long relied.
+However, I point out elsewhere on this website that regulatory tests are flawed, and in many areas, they fail to take account of impacts on wild species.
+Wild species may be significantly more vulnerable to the negative impacts of insecticides than honey bees, upon which regulatory tests have long relied.

 I also advocate that better regulatory tests are needed, and the agrochemicals industry must be forced to comply with them PRIOR to authorizations being granted.